 What Happens During Facelift Surgery?

-Facelift surgery is typically performed under general anaesthesia and can take up to four hours to complete.
-In some situations, where a less-invasive approach is used (e.g. mini-facelift), the procedure may be performed as a daycase under local anaesthetic with or without sedation.
+Facelift surgery is typically performed under general anesthesia and can take up to four hours to complete.
+In some situations, where a less invasive approach is used (e.g. mini facelift), the procedure may be performed as a daycase under local anaesthetic with or without sedation.
 During the procedure, Mr Townley smooths loose skin, repositions the deep connective tissue in a more elevated position, and trims away any excess.
-If facial contours are to be enhanced through fat transfer, excess fatty tissue is harvested through liposuction from elsewhere on the body, filtered, purified, and then re-injected into the pre-designated area(s) of the face.
+If facial contours are to be enhanced through fat transfer, excess fatty tissue is harvested through liposuction from elsewhere on the body, filtered and purified, and then reinjected into the pre-designated area(s) of the face.
 After surgery is complete, an overnight stay in the hospital is usually recommended.

 What is Facelift Recovery Like?